acumos/system-integration/README.md

 ## All In One (AIO)

-The AIO subdirectory holds scripts to build an all-in-one instance of Acumos, with the database, Nexus repositories and docker containers all running on a single virtual machine.
+The `AIO` subdirectory holds scripts to build an all-in-one instance of Acumos, with the database, Nexus repositories and docker containers all running on a single virtual machine.

+## Helm Charts (helm-charts)

+The `helm-charts` subdirectory holds the latest Helm (v2/v3) charts for deploying Acumos.

+## Zero-to-Acumos (z2a)

+The `z2a` subdirectory holds scripts and supporting files to bootstrap a Kubernetes cluster and install Acumos and MLWB (Machine Learning WorkBench) on a single vanilla Virtual Machine.  z2a is for development/test purposes only.